exploratory-io/book/viz/color.md

 ![](images/colorgroup8.png)

-### Edit Custom Palette
+### Edit User Color Palette

-You can add/edit your custom palette by selecting the "Edit Custom Color Palette" menu at the bottom of the Color Palette dropdown.
-See [Custom Palette](custom-palette.md) for how to use the Custom Palette dialog.
+You can add/edit your color palette by selecting the "Edit Custom Color Palette" menu at the bottom of the Color Palette dropdown.
+See [User Color Palette](custom-palette.md) for how to use the User Color Palette dialog.